A peek at Vertex Pharmaceuticals Incorporated (VRTX): Who has invested in It?

 The top institutional shareholder in the company is Blackrock Inc. with over 24.27 million shares valued at $5.74 billion.
 The investor’s holdings represent 9.34% of the VRTX Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Vanguard Group, Inc. (The) with 20.43 million shares valued at $4.83 billion to account for 7.86% of the shares outstanding.
 The other top investors are Price (T.Rowe) Associates Inc which holds 19.63 million shares representing 7.55% and valued at over $4.64 billion, while FMR, LLC holds 5.06% of the shares totaling 13.14 million with a market value of $3.11 billion.

-Vertex Pharmaceuticals Incorporated (NASDAQ: VRTX) is -8.97% lower on its value in year-to-date trading and has touched a low of $197.47 and a high of $306.08 in the current 52-week trading range.
+Vertex Pharmaceuticals Incorporated (NASDAQ: VRTX) is -7.34% lower on its value in year-to-date trading and has touched a low of $197.47 and a high of $306.08 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The VRTX stock was last observed hovering at around $214.29 in the last trading session, with the day’s gains setting it 0.86% off its average median price target of $280.00 for the next 12 months.
-It is also 38.0% off the consensus price target high of $347.00 offered by 28 analysts, but current levels are 13.94% higher than the price target low of $250.00 for the same period.
+The VRTX stock was last observed hovering at around $219.65 in the last trading session, with the day’s loss setting it -0.66% off its average median price target of $280.00 for the next 12 months.
+It is also 36.89% off the consensus price target high of $347.00 offered by 28 analysts, but current levels are 12.4% higher than the price target low of $250.00 for the same period.

 Vertex Pharmaceuticals Incorporated (VRTX) Analyst Forecasts